 Works with natural supports to promote SAMHSA’s eight dimensions of wellness among youth

 Resources for families of children and youth with special needs

-Visit our special needs webpage.
+Visit our Autism and other special needs webpage.

-Other Web Resources for Youth and their Families
+PA Resources for Youth and their Families

 Education Law Center

-The Education Law Center’s mission is to ensure access to a quality public education for all children in Pennsylvania.
+The Education Law Center’s mission is to ensure access to quality public education for all children in Pennsylvania.
 The Center pursues this mission by advocating on behalf of the most vulnerable students — children living in poverty, children of color, children in the foster care and juvenile justice systems, children with disabilities, English learners, LGBTQ students, and children experiencing homelessness.